droplit/droplit.io-edge/projects/droplit-edge/docs/socket_spec.md

 ```

 #### response:
-The response contains an array of supported flags indicating whether the operatoin is supported by the plugin
+The response contains an array of supported flags indicating whether the operation is supported by the plugin

 ```
 {